vinayaknv/ML-From-Scratch/README.md

 # Machine Learning From Scratch

 ## About
 Python implementations of some of the fundamental Machine Learning models and algorithms from scratch.
-Also, scritps to try out for hands on practice.
+Also, scripts to try out for hands on practice.
+Also, we can use code for building awesome ML algorithms

 The purpose of this project is not to produce as optimized and computationally efficient algorithms as possible but rather to present the inner workings of them in a transparent and accessible way.